eclipse-che/che-theia/tools/devworkspace-handler/README.md

 #### What is DevWorkspace Handler?
-The library that analyzes `.che-theia/che-theia-plugins.yaml` + `.vscode/extensions.json` files and adds the corresponding annotations/components to the DevWorkspace templates.
+The library is used by Dashboard component to analyze `.che-theia/che-theia-plugins.yaml` and `.vscode/extensions.json` files and then enhance the DevWorkspace components and DevWorkspace templates.

 #### How to use the library
 `$ node lib/entrypoint.js --sidecar-policy:"useDevContainer" --devfile-url:https://github.com/benoitf/spring-petclinic/tree/5da9e7f80b66b1fc456faa038c40c848dbd4d50e --output-file:/tmp/all-in-one.yaml`